 Padron peppers are also from this area of the country, but be careful, because they can very tricky (do you know why?)

 Food in Valencia

 The community of Valencia is the one most people choose for vacation.
 Good weather and delicious FOOD!
 If you have heard about the Spanish paella and tinto de Verano, you should know that both are typical from this region of Spain.

 In Valencia there are also delicious sweets and desserts like the turron (a traditional Christmas Spanish food) and the fartons.

 How to make Spanish food: Recipes easy to make

 Not everyone is able to travel to Spain, to go to the best Spanish restaurants in their cities or to just get the right products to make the best Spanish food.
 But don´t worry, you don´t actually need any of that to experience the delicious traditional food from Spain.

-There are some dishes that are very easy to cook and that you will be able to do even from your own home!
+Some of these foods are so easy that you will even be able to make them from home!
 Below, you will find some of the easiest traditional spanish recipes: